 Braun Series 9 9292cc Shaver Overview

-The Braun 9292cc is a German-made, one hundred percent waterproof, powerhouse of an electric shaver.
+The Braun 9292cc is a German-made, one hundred percent waterproof, a powerhouse of an electric shaver.

-Cleanup is a breeze, too: though the 9292cc can be rinsed off under running water, the included five-action, alcohol-based Clean and Charge station works even better, with just the push of a button.
+Cleanup is a breeze, too: though the 9292cc can be rinsed off under running water, the included five-action, alcohol-based Clean and Charge station work even better, with just the push of a button.

 The Braun 9292cc electric shaver features a Responsive Intelligence system, which constantly monitors and adapts to the unique contours and variable hair density of your face, adjusting power and speed accordingly.